charlesreid1/jujube-eyes/pelican/jviz/cubism/viz1.md

 <h2>Cubism Time Series</h2>

-In this chart, we load external JSON data that has been generated using a smartphone sensor time series data set, and visualize various time series from the smartphone.
+In this chart, we generate two random series, and visualize their difference using a Cubism comparison chart.

 These visualizations are solely intended to demonstrate how to use Cubism.